amnshrestha/openFace-mac-installation-wiki/Code-Layout.md

    - `FaceLandmarkImg` - main workhorse executable for images - extracting all supported features from faces: landmarks, AUs, head pose, gaze, similarity normalised faces and HOG features
    - `FaceLandmarkVid` - running single person landmark detection and gaze extraction on videos on disk or from a webcam
    - `FaceLandmarkVidMulti` - tracking multiple faces in videos (from a webcam or disk)
+   - `releases` - scripts for packaging the Windows binaries into a release
+- `./gui` - the Windows GUI executables
+   - `HeadPose-live` - tracking and recording head pose, very specialist use
+   - `OpenFaceDemo` - nice visualization of OpenFace results from a webcam
+   - `OpenFaceOffline` - GUI for processing videos, image sequences, collections of images and webcam feeds, same functionallity as that of `FeatureExtraction`
 - `./matlab_runners` helper scripts for running the experiments and demos, see ./matlab_runners/readme.txt for more info
 - `./matlab_version` A Matlab version of parts of OpenFace together with some training code, more details in `./matlab_version/readme.txt`
 - `./Release` The created directory after compilation containing the desired executables for x86 architectures